great-expectations/great_expectations/docs/terms/evaluation_parameter.md

 ### How to create

 An Evaluation Parameter is "created" when a parameter is referenced in the results of another Expectation Suite's Validation.
+To store them, define a `StoreEvaluationParametersAction` subclass of the `ValidationAction` class in a Checkpoint configuration's `action_list`, and run that Checkpoint.

 Evaluation Parameters are *referenced* by making a dictionary with the `$PARAMETER` key.
 The value for this key will be the Evaluation Parameter's expression, which will be evaluated at run time and replaced with the value described by said expression.